 Directed by actor-director Cherissa Richards (Stratford and Shaw Festivals).
 Onstage from June 15 to July 17.

-Romeo and Juliet – Be swept away by Shakespeare’s tragic tale of two young people who fall deeply in love in spite of a bitter feud that divides their families.
+Shakespeare spins a tragic and timeless story of two young people who fall deeply in love, in spite of a bitter feud that divides their families.
 Their passion – and Juliet’s courage – never fail to move and inspire us.
-And today more than ever, the story of the divide between “two households alike in dignity” is a powerful reminder that with love, it’s possible to heal even the world’s greatest wounds.
-This production, in a classical setting, gives additional emphasis to Juliet’s perspective.
+And today more than ever, the play’s “two households alike in dignity” are a powerful reminder that with love, even the world’s greatest wounds can be healed.
+This production, in a classical setting, casts new light on Juliet’s experience.

 NOTE: All run dates are subject to change.